Learning Outcomes

 Non-Discriminatory State Laws and the Balancing Test

-Key Term: Balancing Test (Pike Test) The standard used to evaluate non-discriminatory state laws: a law is invalid if the burden on interstate commerce is clearly excessive in relation to the putative local benefits.
+The standard used to evaluate non-discriminatory state laws affecting interstate commerce: such a law is invalid only if the burden on interstate commerce is clearly excessive in relation to the putative local benefits.

 Market Participant Exception

-Key Term: Market Participant Exception The principle that a state may favor its own citizens when acting as a buyer or seller in the market, rather than as a regulator.
+The principle that a state may favor its own citizens when it is acting as a buyer, seller, or producer of goods or services, rather than regulating private actors.

 Congressional Authorization